jkatofsky/mais-hacks-workshops-2025/frontend/presentation.md

 ## Prerequesites

-- basic programming skills
+- basic programming skills (some exposure to HTML would be nice)
-- your IDE or text editor of choice
+- your text editor of choice

 **In this workshop, we will:**

 1. Set up a basic webpage using HTML
 2. Create a form on that page to capture user input
-3. Make our page look pretty using a CSS library
-4. Send the user input as an input to the text sentiment analyis API made in the previous backend workshop.
+3. Send the user input as an input to the text sentiment analyis API made in the previous backend workshop, and display the results

 It's simple, but the idea is to give you tools to apply to your own projects!